MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-troubleshooting.md

 - **Audience (aud)**: Check if the app ID in the token is correct as given in Azure AD.
 - **Tenant Id(tid)**: Check if the tenant mentioned in the token is correct.
-- **User identity (preferred_username)**: Check if the user identity matches the username in the request for access token for the scope that the current user wants to access.
+- **User identity (preferred_username)**: Check if the user identity matches the username in the request for access token, for the scope that the current user wants to access.
 - **Scopes (scp)**: Check if the scope for which the access token is requested is correct, and as defined in Azure AD.
 - **Azure AD version 1.0 or 2.0 (ver)**: Check if Azure AD version is correct.